 Jon didn’t have an answer to that.
 Leave it to Kyle to fire right into the core of the problem.

 Kyle shrugged, but it did not belie the fact that his expression was furious.
 “You can do whatever you want.
-You’re a grown guy and you’re not even really in the community anymore, so what does it matter what you do, right?”
+You’re an adult and you’re not even really in the community anymore, so what does it matter what you do, right?”

 As Jon tried to decide in the moment if he should just let the matter drop or press further, Madeline reluctantly jumped in.
 “What’s the problem with him dating Amar?
 He seemed okay all the times I met him.”